Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Construction of trivializations

 \changes{ The numerator of the fraction in \eqref{ourpsi3} is a polynomial in the real and imaginary parts of $z,a$, and a polynomial in $b$.
-The denominator of this fraction is a non-negative real valued polynomial in $\re z, \im z, \re a, \im a$.
-Moreover this quotient is continuous on the set $\Xi=\{(z,a,b); \text { if } a_i=a_j \text { then } b_i=b_j\}$.
+The denominator of this fraction is the a's non-negative real valued polynomial in $\re z, \im z, \re a, \im a$.
+By Proposition \ref{continuity} this quotient is continuous on the set $\Xi=\{(z,a,b); \text { if } a_i=a_j \text { then } b_i=b_j\}$.
 We show that $\ps$ is real analytic on the strata of a natural stratification of $\Xi$. }